Put Your Hanging Porch Plants on Autopilot with Automatic Drip Irrigation

 Tubing and emitters

 Water is carried to your hanging baskets through plastic tubing.
 Be sure to take into account the size of your porch before you start setting up your system to determine how much tubing you'll need.
-Most container plant watering systems use ¼ in. tubing, but ½ inch tubing will provide greater water flow for longer runs of 30 feet or more.
+Most container plant watering systems use ¼ inch tubing, but ½ inch tubing will provide greater water flow for longer runs of 30 feet or more.

 To maintain the appearance on your porch, try your best to hide the tubing by routing it along the porch ceiling fascia or neatly under the siding.
 Use tubing clips to hold your tubing in place.